fastify/fastify/docs/Reference/Reply.md

 trailer.
 It is a hard requirement for using trailer in Node.js.*

 *Note: Any error passed to `done` callback will be ignored.
-If you interested in the error, you may turn on `debug` level logging.*
+If you interested in the error, you can turn on `debug` level logging.*

 ```js
 reply.trailer('server-timing', function() {